In Urbit every piece of data is a noun. In order to understand Hoon one must first understand nouns.

 As for why the dojo deleted your zero: it parses the command line as you type, and rejects any characters after the parser stops.
 This prevents you from entering commands or expressions that aren't well-formed.

-Atoms are nothing more than unsigned integers, but it's often useful to interpret an atom as being a different kind of data.
+Atoms are nothing more than unsigned integers -- natural numbers -- but it's often useful to represent an atom in a different way.
 This is done with an aura.
-The aura of an atom is type meta-data used by Hoon to determine how interpret that atom.
+The aura of an atom is type meta-data used by Hoon to determine how to interpret that atom.
 It answers the question: What type of information is this atom?

 We won't fully explain auras and their various uses yet.
 Auras will be covered more comprehensively in a later lesson.
 For now let's just look at the various kinds of literal syntax associated with a few atom auras.

 In computer science, a 'literal' is an expression that represents and evaluates to a fixed value.
 The default syntax of an atom literal is the German-style decimal notation, as seen above.
 Let's look at some other atom literal syntaxes: unsigned binary, unsigned hexadecimal, signed decimal, signed binary and hexadecimal.

 > 0b1001 0b1001 > 0b1001.1101 0b1001.1101 > 0x9d 0x9d > 0xdead.beef 0xdead.beef > --9 --9 > -79 -79 > --0b1001 --0b1001 > -0x9d -0x9d

 All of the above are atoms.
 The underlying noun of each is just an unsigned integer, but each is written in a special syntax indicating to Hoon that the atom is to be represented in a different way.
 To see their values in the default atom notation, you can tell Hoon to throw away the aura information.
 Do this by preceding each expression above with